tactactad/SampleCalc/docs/WorkGuide/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
 Welcome to SampleCalc work guide's documentation!

+SampleCalc 〜脱ゆとり宣言〜 を作ろう。
 =================================================

 Contents:

 .. toctree::
    :maxdepth: 2

+   first
+   specifications
+   preparations
+   events
+   calculations
+   customize
+   appendix